I got a new life, you would hardly recognise me.

 20th

-We explored Cleadon for five minutes, then returned to our truck and drove a hundred yards to a car park, where we met Kat and her friends.
-We were directed to two sheep (large whethers) that required sheering, without much fuss Charlie got stuck into the job at hand.
-After Kat showed us her two horses, and admired her dedication to their upkeep and welfare.
+We looked around Cleadon for five minutes, then went back to our truck and drove 100 yards to a parking lot, where we met Kat and her friends.
+Charlie promptly commenced the task of sheering two sheep (large ewes).
+Kat showed us her two horses, we admired her dedication to their upkeep and welfare.

-Charlie wasted no time feeding the sheep, as I endeavoured to light our open fire before sundown.
-Tomorrow we have planned to do some kitchen gardening at Woodburn Farmhouse.
+I endeavoured to ignite our open fire before sunset, while Charlie promptly fed the sheep.
+We're going to do some kitchen gardening at Woodburn Farmhouse tomorrow.ⁿ

 19th